 Brands who choose to embrace and incorporate visual and/or voice-based technologies on their websites will see increased revenue in the 30% range by 2021 (Source: Gartner).

-main influence of visual search on retail in general and eCommerce in
+The main influence of visual search on retail in general and eCommerce in particular will be:

 Using Amazon-based technology, TheTake (above) allows people to automatically find movie scenes (much like Shazam) and then locate and instantly buy those products used on the movie set of whatever it is they are watching.